nsidc/pmesdr/README.md

 Options:

--t threshold: response threshold to change sensitivity to TBD, default -8. dB;
-increasing/decreasing this value will TBD
+-t threshold: response threshold to change sensitivity to the strength of measurements that will contribute to the integrated results at each grid location; default -8. dB; decreasing this value (e.g. changing it to -12) includes more surrounding measurements in the calculation at each cell, increasing this values (e.g. changing it to -6) includes fewer potential measurements; TBD: the value used here is encoded in the CETB output variable attribute TB:threshold.

 -r resolution flag: base spatial resolution, used to determine all higher-resolution grids as powers of 2, e.g. `-r 0` sets base resolution to 25